SpaceFoon/Ez-Game-Audio-Conversion/README.md

 - Automatically selects bitrate about 192kbs or lower for the output.
 This is a balance between great sound quality and small file size.
 - Uses Variable Bitrate (VBR) when possible for smaller file size.
 - M4A files are compressed using the 'AAC' lossy.
 Use WAV or FLAC for lossless.
-- FLAC and WAV are not compressed as outputs.
-This means no quality is lost.

 ## Planned